JMagician/Magician-Document/EN/chain/index.md

 ```

 ### Retry Strategy

+All three chains are written in the same way

 Retries will occur when the following two conditions are met, both of which must be met
 1. the block height currently being scanned is empty (the block does not exist or there are no transactions in the block)